-These accomplishments addressed Strategic Goals 5 and 6 as well as CFAI core competencies and performance indicators in Category 6-Physical Resources and 11-Health and Safety (CPSE, 2020).
+These accomplishments addressed Strategic Initiative 3b as well as CFAI core competency 6B.3 and performance indicators 6B.2 and 11A.3 in Category 6-Physical Resources, Criterion 6B Fixed Facilities and 11-Health and Safety, Criterion 11A Occupational Health, Safety, and Risk Management (CPSE, 2020).

-- Backup Power: Repaired the generator at Station 93, restoring backup power to this facility.
-This accomplishment addressed Strategic Goal 6 as well as CFAI core competencies and performance indicators in Category 6-Physical Resources (CPSE, 2020). - Facilities Maintenance: Developed and implemented a plan to address a wide range of deferred facilities maintenance issues and a plan for ongoing maintenance of building systems.
-This accomplishment addressed Strategic Goals 3, 4, and 6 as well as CFAI core competencies and performance indicators in Category 6-Physical Resources (CPSE, 2020). - Facilities Use: Negotiated and implemented a co-location agreement with Silver Star Search and Rescue for use of Station 92.
+- Backup Power: Repaired the generator at Station 93, restoring backup power to this facility6.
+This accomplishment supported Strategic Initiative 5e as well as addressing CFAI core performance indicator 6B.2 in Category 6-Physical Resources, Fixed Facilities (CPSE, 2020). - Facilities Maintenance: Developed and implemented a plan to address a wide range of deferred facilities maintenance issues and a plan for ongoing maintenance of building systems.
+This accomplishment supported Strategic Initiative 5e as well as addressing CFAI core performance indicator 6B.2 in Category 6-Physical Resources, Fixed Facilities (CPSE, 2020). - Facilities Use: Negotiated and implemented a co-location agreement with Silver Star Search and Rescue for use of Station 92.
 This agreement provides facilities for Silver Star and provides funding for ongoing maintenance and utility costs for this facility.
-This accomplishment addressed Strategic Goals 1 and 3 as well as CFAI core competencies and performance indicators in Category 10-External Systems Relationships (CPSE, 2020).
+This accomplishment addressed Strategic Initiative 4d as well as CFAI core competencies10A.1 and 10B.1 and performance indicators 10A.4 and 10B.2 in Category 10-External Systems Relationships.
+Criterion 10A External Agency Relationships and 10B External Agency Agreements (CPSE, 2020).